-Pursuant to eligibility requirements for HOPWA formula awards, changes in eligible jurisdictions for HOPWA may occur if a Metropolitan Service Area (MSA) reaches more than 500,000 in population and has more than 2,000 persons living with HIV or AIDS annually.
+Pursuant to eligibility requirements for the Housing Opportunities for Persons With AIDS (HOPWA) formula awards, changes in eligible jurisdictions for HOPWA may occur if a Metropolitan Service Area (MSA) reaches more than 500,000 in population and has more than 2,000 persons living with HIV or AIDS annually.
 Entitlement MSAs annually receive approximately \$36 million in HOPWA funds directly from HUD.
-State HOPWA currently funds non-EMSAs only, unless there is a compelling reason to assume oversight of a particular MSA's funding for a limited time period.
+State HOPWA currently funds non-EMSAs only unless there is a compelling reason to assume oversight of a particular MSA's funding for a limited time period.